sifferman/labs-with-cva6/labs/caching.md

     3. How many CPU clock cycles are needed to read from an SSD over SATA?
 (Assume a total latency of 70&mu;s)
     4. How many CPU clock cycles are needed to read from an HDD over SATA?
 (Assume a total latency of 10ms)
 4. Caches are designed using SRAM.
 What are the pros and cons of using SRAM instead of DRAM or flip-flops for caches?
 5. Provided is a circuit diagram of an SRAM cell and SRAM array.
-(BL - Bit line, WL - Word Line, Q - data) Use it to give a 1-sentence response for each of the following questions.
+(BL - Bit Line, WL - Word Line, Q - data) Use them to give a 1-sentence response for each of the following questions:
     [![SRAM Cell 6T](./caching/figures/SRAM_Cell_6T.svg)](https://en.wikipedia.org/wiki/Static_random-access_memory)
     [![SRAM Array](./caching/figures/SRAM_Array.png)](http://www.barth-dev.de/knowledge-corner/digital-design/memory-array-architectures/)
     1. How is a bit read from an SRAM cell?